alexnik42/so_long/README.md

 # so_long

-Small 2D game with basic gameplay
+Small 2D game with basic gameplay.
+This project is a part of my study at 42School (Moscow campus).

+Some information on MiniLibX - [42 Docs - MiniLibX](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html)

 ## How it works